rapidsai/deployment/source/guides/l4-gcp.md

 1. Select **Create Instance**.
 1. Under the **Machine configuration** section, select **GPUs** and then select `NVIDIA L4` in the **GPU type** dropdown.
 1. Under the **Boot Disk** section, click **CHANGE** and select `Deep Learning on Linux` in the **Operating System** dropdown.
+1. It is also recommended to increase the default boot disk size to something like `100GB`.
-1. Once you have customized other attributes of the instance, click **CREATE**
+1. Once you have customized other attributes of the instance, click **CREATE**.

 ### Allow network access